Maximalism: More is More

 Changing of Trends

-In the last couple of months, I have been noticing an influx of designers using pattern and color in their designs.
+In the last couple of months, I have been noticing an influx of interior designers using pattern and color in their designs.
 Gone are the days of boring neutrals; colors have arrived!
 I have always had a penchant for layers and layers of color and pattern.
 As you follow my work, you’ll notice that I don’t use many beige or solids.
 So, it has been a treat to see it rise in popularity.

 One of the best projects I’ve seen was the spread of Danielle Rollins’ house in the December 2017 issue of Veranda.
 Danielle was not only fearless in her mix of patterns and color; but she also layered in the most complex furniture arrangements, utilizing many tables and ancillary small chairs.
 And trust me, I love a small chair.
 As many of my clients comment on the rooms I do for them, “Eric, you can fit more furniture in a room than anyone I know.”
 This is the ultimate compliment; it is a skill for sure.
 Recently I was doing an install, and I told my assistant, “People really don’t know how much stuff they need in a room.”
 It is funny, but also very true–it’s the layers of things that take a space from blah to bombshell.